semgrep/semgrep-docs/docs/semgrep-supply-chain/getting-started.md

 ## Scan frequency

-By default, Semgrep Supply Chain scans your code once per day.
-However, you can change this so Semgrep Supply Chain scans your code at a different frequency or when a specific event occurs.
+By adjusting your CI configuration, you can configure your scans so that Semgrep Supply Chain scans your code at a different frequency or when a specific event occurs.

 ### Schedule scans

 Semgrep Supply Chain frequently receives rule updates.
-To take advantage of these updates and increase the frequency with which Semgrep Supply Chain scans your codebase.
+To take advantage of these updates, adjust the frequency with which Semgrep Supply Chain scans your codebase.

 <CiScheduling />

-:::note Rules updates
+:::note Rule updates

 If a rule is updated, findings generated against the updated rule are considered **new findings**, even if the previous version of the rule generated a finding.
-Furthermore, because the finding is new, you'll receive notifications through the channels you've set up (e.g., Slack, email).
+The new finding is not affected by any triage actions on findings related to the previous version of the rule.
+Because the finding is new, you'll also receive notifications through the channels you've set up, such as Slack.
 :::

 ### Event-triggered scans